Vice Provost for Undergraduate Education

 Alison Grace Laurence

 BioAlison Laurence is a Lecturer in the Thinking Matters program.
 She received her PhD from MIT’s interdisciplinary program in History, Anthropology, and Science, Technology, and Society (HASTS) in 2019.
 A cultural and environmental historian, she specializes in the study of nature on display, non-human animals, deep time, and extinction.
-Her current book manuscript--Of Dinosaurs and Culture Wars: Extinction, Extraction, and Modern American Monsters--traces how popular displays transformed dinosaurs and other creatures of deep time from scientific specimens to consumer objects, artifacts of everyday American life, and usable pasts that serve the present.
+Her current book manuscript--Of Dinosaurs and Culture Wars: Extinction, Extraction, and Modern American Monsters--traces how popular displays transformed dinosaurs and other creatures of deep time from scientific specimens to consumer objects and artifacts of everyday American life.
 Alison’s work has appeared in the Science Museum Group Journal, the History of Anthropology Newsletter, and the Anthropocene Curriculum.
 She holds a BA in Classics from Brown University and an MA in History and Public History from the University of New Orleans.

 Current Research and Scholarly InterestsSPECIALIZATION: 20 - 21st century Latin American Literatures and Cultures; Creative Writing; Translation; Poetry

 COLLEGE Teaching Fellow

 BioI am a COLLEGE Fellow.
 I am currently teaching Why College? and Digital Privacy and Ethics.
 My research focuses on ancient Greek philosophy, especially Aristotle's ethics.
 I also have interests in contemporary ethics, including applied ethics, social and political philosophy, and other periods and areas of the history of philosophy.

 Current Research and Scholarly InterestsSPECIALIZATION: Communication Pedagogy; Visual Communication; Presentation Skills